Updated 2022

 performance armatures in well built chassis's only.
 Do not use old brushes.
 Always use

-a new set of brushes when ever you install a new armature and make sure you adjust
+a new set of brushes whenever you install a new armature and make sure you adjust

 the brush spring tension properly.
 Too much tension can cause an armature to